 All students and staff will be registered as library members.
-Users records will be downloaded from the student/staff information system to the library system.
+Users' records will be downloaded from the student/staff information system to the library system.
 New users are advised to check their account through the library website.
 If the record is still unavailable, users have to fill up the registration form at the Circulation Counter.
 The community outside the campus can apply for external membership to utilize the resources and facilities provided.

 Borrowing eligibility is determined according to the patron category.
-Borrowing of library materials can be done at the Circulation Counter or by using the self-check out machine.
-Users are required to bring their student/staff card and prohibited from using other user’s card.
+Borrowing of library materials can be done at the Circulation Counter or by using the self-checkout machine.
+Users are required to bring their student/staff card and prohibited from using other user’s cards.
 Users will be given a borrowing slip for each transaction.
 Users are advised to check the due date on the slip or in the library account in order to avoid fines for late returns.
 Returning of the materials can be done at the Circulation Counter or by using the book drop.
 Users will be given a returning slip for each transaction.
-Users are advised to keep the slip and check the library account to ensure that the records has been updated.
+Users are advised to keep the slip and check the library account to ensure that the records have been updated.

 Users should report lost library materials at the Circulation Counter immediately.
 Users will be given one month to search for the lost materials.
 Users are required to replace it with the same materials or pay the price of the materials.

 Users can reserve library materials that are currently on loan at the Circulation Counter or online through the catalog.
-The reserved materials will be located at the reservation shelf for 7 days after the materials returned to the library.
-If the user who had reserved the materials did not turn up to collect it until the period ends, the reservation will be cancelled, and it will be located at the open shelf.
+The reserved materials will be located at the reservation shelf for 7 days after the materials return to the library.
+If the user who had reserved the materials did not turn up to collect it until the period ends, the reservation will be canceled, and it will be located at the open shelf.
 Users are advised to check the status of the materials through their library account.

 Users who are looking for information resources for teaching and research are advised to consult the librarian at the Reference Desk (Level 1) to get guidance on the searching techniques.
 The librarian will assist to identify the actual needs before suggesting relevant resources.
-Reference service is opened to all users during library opening hours.
+Reference service is opened to all users during library operation hours.

 Information literacy forms the basis of lifelong learning and a crucial skill in the pursuit of knowledge.
 It is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate and use effectively the needed information.
-Information literacy skills needed for academic purposes, primarily to prepare project and research paper.
+Information literacy skills needed for academic purposes, primarily to prepare projects and research papers.
 The library provides a special service to assist users to increase their skills in using the library through the Information Literacy Class.
 The classes are conducted both theoretically and practically which covers these topics:

 This service allows users to borrow reference resources that are unavailable at UTHM Library but can be obtained from other academic libraries in Malaysia and British Library.
 This service is free of charge.
 Apart from books and standards, users can also obtain journal articles and conference proceedings.
-The length of borrowing period is subject to the rules imposed by the supplying library.
+The length of the borrowing period is subject to the rules imposed by the supplying library.
 Users can fill in an application form available at the Reference Desk and Circulation Counter (Level 1).
 Users will be informed about the status of the application through e-mail or telephone.

-This service consists of latest printed journal content page and new arrivals listing dissemination.
-The latest printed journal contents page is particularly for academic staff in which the content pages will be composed directly to the inbox of respective requesters e-mail.
+This service consists of the latest printed journal content page and new arrivals listing dissemination.
+The latest printed journal contents page is particularly for academic staff in which the content pages will be composed directly to the inbox of respective requesters email.
 Whereas the new arrivals listing is provided to give alert or current awareness to the users by compiling and publishing the listing of new materials received.
 This listing is arranged by subjects and distributed to both students and staff.

 The library provides various reference resources which includes papers presented at seminars, conferences, conventions, symposiums, workshops or colloquiums either organized by UTHM or other organizations.
 Seminar materials are an important but elusive source of scientific and technical information.
-These materials are categorized as UTHM Special Collections and should be submitted to Digital Collections Development Division.
+These materials are categorized as UTHM Special Collections and should be submitted to the Digital Collections Development Division.

 Academic staff may suggest new titles of reference materials, either in printed or digital format, for library collection.
 Suggestions can be made either through the book exhibition or publisher’s catalog.
 The proposed title must be related to the courses or academic programs offered by the university, as well as support teaching and research activities.
 The acquisition of reference materials is subject to the approval of the relevant authorities and compliance with financial rules.